TimVosch/alacarte/readme.md

     - Simple cases its looping over M and N and see if N.parent_id == M.id
 - `wherer func(parents []M) QueryMod`: a query modifier that adds a filter on the child query to only return rows related to the parents.
+- `depends ModelQueryModifier[M]`: used to add required fields to the model query using `Select`, to be able to resolve the relation.

 and will have return closures: